KristianS1991/Backend-Tech-Test-2019/README.md

 #### Process Breakdown
 1. Create a server.
 2. Create a set of data.
+3. Determine the broadcast address.
-3. Send an http request, with the set of data, to the broadcast address.
+4. Send an http request, with the set of data, to the broadcast address.
 This will then forward the data to   every computer on that local area network.

 ### b.
 A client that searches for the server and displays in a terminal the data received.
 #### Process Breakdown